'One district, one mafia' era in UP replaced with One District, One Product: Adityanath

 Without naming former chief minister and Samajwadi Party chief Akhilesh Yadav, Adityanath said, "If the leader of a state wakes up at noon, gets ready by 2 pm and then goes on picnics with his friends, when will he work?
 The public suffered while his associates looted the state."
 Adityanath also highlighted his government's focus on connectivity, stating that efforts are underway to reduce travel time from Saharanpur to Delhi to just 1 hour and 45 minutes.

-Underlining the impact of the ODOP scheme, he noted that Saharanpur's renowned wood carving industry now exports goods worth Rs 1,000 crore globally.
+Underlining the impact of the One District, One Product (ODOP) scheme, he noted that Saharanpur's renowned wood carving industry now exports goods worth Rs 1,000 crore globally.

 Criticising previous governments for neglecting artisans, the chief minister said, "Earlier, these craftsmen existed but the old governments were too busy turning them into vote banks.
 They never cared about providing them with better designs, technology, packaging, or export facilities."
 Adityanath also underscored his government's efforts in employment generation, pointing out that during Holi, the state announced 60,244 recruitments in the police force, including many for Saharanpur youths.